 Invaluable Internship Experience

 The Duke Global Policy Program in Geneva offers students outstanding opportunities for career advancement and unparalleled access to the UN and other Geneva-based institutions.

 Internships in Geneva are highly competitive.
 The program uses its reputation and extensive network of contacts to assist students in obtaining internships.
 Although fellows are responsible for securing their own internships, the program assists fellows throughout the process.
-Sarah Burrichter, the Sr. Program Coordinator for International Programs, works with accepted program fellows to define internship goals, review cover letters, resumes and writing samples, facilitate application submission, and advise and prepare participants for their internships.
+Sarah Burrichter, International Programs Manager, works with accepted program fellows to define internship goals, review cover letters, resumes and writing samples, facilitate application submission, and advise and prepare participants for their internships.
 The program also supports internship applications by meeting with potential host organizations to advocate on students' behalf and find the best internships possible.

 "UNEP was a good platform for me to reinforce my existing knowledge in economics and communications while broadening my experience with international governance."—Lin Wang, Duke University

 Students are encouraged to make the most of their time in Geneva and maximize the contributions they can make to their organization by participating in as long of an internship as their summer will permit.
 Internship supervisors are generally attracted to applicants who are available for longer periods (3 month internship), but shorter internships are acceptable in certain instances (see below).

 Dates: Students may determine the dates of their internship according to their schedule and their internship site's preferences.
 Students typically set their internship dates between early May and early September, depending on their academic calendar.

 Global Health Track Fellows: Some of the Global Health internship sites (i.e. the World Health Organization) will accept interns who have limited schedules given the restrictive schedules of many MD students.

 - MD students - 9 week commitment (8 weeks for the internship + 1 week for the Intensive Course)